Human rights efforts | Sustainability | Natural Power of Plants Nisshin OilliO

 (3) Future plans

-In light of the Group’s human rights risks, in fiscal 2024, we will further promote human rights due diligence efforts targeting suppliers of soybean, rapeseed, palm oil, and other high-priority raw materials as well as key logistics-related suppliers of the Group’s products.
+In light of the Group’s human rights risks, in fiscal 2025, we will broaden the scope of our promotion of human rights due diligence efforts to include logistics- and packaging material-related suppliers, who are essential for supplying the Group’s products.

 5. Human rights grievance hotline and remedial measures

-In accordance with the Group’s Palm Oil Procurement Policy, the Company and its Malaysian subsidiary Intercontinental Specialty Fats Sdn.
+In accordance with the Group’s Palm Oil Procurement Policy, the Company and Intercontinental Specialty Fats Sdn.
 Bhd. have established and operate a grievance hotline and disclose the information we receive from this hotline on our respective websites.

 The Nisshin OilliO Group, Ltd.